Skip to content

 files with more than 500 lines.

 Try it free.
 1 hour on signup, no credit card.
 Extend with a 10-hour, 7-day trial when you want more.
-Gemini free tier included.
+Bring a paid Gemini API key (the free tier ended 2026-06-18).
 App Store / Google Play / Pricing details

 What can you actually do with Gemini on your phone?

 The unlock on a phone is specifically Gemini 2.5 Pro's 1-million-token context window: you can paste or reference a large amount of code in one prompt and still get a coherent answer.
+Since the free personal tier ended 2026-06-18, you run this on a paid AI Studio/Vertex key — Flash for cheap everyday passes, Pro when you need the full context window.
 Three real sessions we run from a phone.

 Triage a large repo on the train